-Azure SQL Database threat detection for single or pooled databases
+Azure SQL Database Advanced Threat Protection for single or pooled databases

-Threat detection for single and pooled databases detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
-Threat detection can identify Potential SQL injection, Access from unusual location or data center, Access from unfamiliar principal or potentially harmful application, and Brute force SQL credentials - see more details in threat detection alerts.
+Advanced Threat Protection for single and pooled databases detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
+Advanced Threat Protection can identify Potential SQL injection, Access from unusual location or data center, Access from unfamiliar principal or potentially harmful application, and Brute force SQL credentials - see more details in Advanced Threat Protection alerts.

-Threat detection is part of the advanced data security (ADS) offering, which is a unified package for advanced SQL security capabilities.
-Threat detection can be accessed and managed via the central SQL ADS portal.
-The advanced data security package is charged 15$/month per Logical Server, with the first 30 days free of charge.
+Advanced Threat Protection is part of the advanced data security (ADS) offering, which is a unified package for advanced SQL security capabilities.
+Advanced Threat Protection can be accessed and managed via the central SQL ADS portal.

-Set up threat detection for your database in the Azure portal
+Set up Advanced Threat Protection in the Azure portal

 Launch the Azure portal at https://portal.azure.com.

 Navigate to the configuration page of the Azure SQL Database server you want to protect.
 In the security settings, select Advanced Data Security.